Liquid crystal on silicon: History

-In 1997, engineers at JVC developed the D-ILA (Direct-Drive Image Light Amplifier) from the Hughes LCLV, which led to smaller and more affordable digital LCoS projectors, using three-chip D-ILA devices.
+In 1997, engineers at JVC developed the D-ILA (Direct-drive Image Light Amplifier) from the Hughes LCLV, which led to smaller and more affordable digital LCoS projectors, using three-chip D-ILA devices.
 Although these were not as bright and had less resolution than the cinema ILA projectors, they were more portable, starting at 33 lb.

 The early LCoS projectors had their challenges.
 They suffered from a phenomenon called "image sticking," where the image would remain on the screen after it was supposed to be gone.
 This was due to the mirrors sticking in their positions, which resulted in ghosting on the screen.
 However, manufacturers continued to refine the technology, and today's LCoS projectors have largely overcome this issue.

-Sony introduced its SXRD (Silicon X-tal Reflective Display) technology in 2004.
+Sony introduced its SXRD (Silicon X-tal Reflective Display) technology in 2003, with Full HD resolution.
 SXRD was an evolution of LCoS technology that used even smaller pixels and a higher resolution, resulting in an even more accurate image.
+4K SXRD panels were developed the following year.
 The SXRD technology was used in Sony's high-end home theater projectors, and it quickly gained a reputation for its exceptional picture quality.